ysthakur/gen-completions/README.md

 Here are some things that need work:

 - Port darwin and degroff parsers
-- Test the type 4 parser
 - Find samples of type 4, Darwin, and Degroff to test
-- Add .gz files to the tests folder
+- Add .gz and .bz2 files to the tests folder?
 - Test excluding/including commands and directories
 - Figure out why fish only seems to use man1, man6, and man8
 - Handle options like `-vv` and `-/` in Nushell